Tom Kane: Career

-Kane began his voice acting career in 1977 when he was just 14 years old.
-Some of his best-known roles include Jedi Master Yoda and Admiral Yularen in Star Wars: The Clone Wars feature film and TV series, The Chancellor in 9, Magneto in Wolverine and the X-Men and Marvel vs. Capcom 3: Fate of Two Worlds, Ultron in Next Avengers: Heroes of Tomorrow and The Avengers: Earth's Mightiest Heroes, Mr. Herriman in Foster's Home for Imaginary Friends, Lord Monkey Fist in Kim Possible, Professor Utonium and HIM in The Powerpuff Girls, Oxnard Montalvo in The Angry Beavers, and Darwin in The Wild Thornberrys.
+Kane began his voice acting career in 1977, when he was 15 years old.
+Some of his best-known roles include Jedi Master Yoda and Admiral Yularen in Star Wars: The Clone Wars feature film and television series, The Chancellor in 9, Magneto in Wolverine and the X-Men and Marvel vs. Capcom 3: Fate of Two Worlds, Ultron in Next Avengers: Heroes of Tomorrow and The Avengers: Earth's Mightiest Heroes, Mr. Herriman in Foster's Home for Imaginary Friends, Lord Monkey Fist in Kim Possible, Professor Utonium and HIM in The Powerpuff Girls, Oxnard Montalvo in The Angry Beavers, and Darwin Thornberry in The Wild Thornberrys.

-Kane was also a prominent video game voice actor, appearing in numerous titles - from bit parts, to major roles such as Gandalf, Professor X and lead characters in many Star Wars games like Star Wars: The Force Unleashed as Imperial Captain Ozzik Sturn, Lobot and Kento Marek (the father of Sam Witwer's Galen Marek) thanks to ILM's motion capture technology.
-In Call of Duty: World at War, Black Ops, Black Ops II, Black Ops III and Black Ops IV, he provides the voice of Takeo Masaki, a Japanese WWII soldier and WWI warrior in the Zombies game mode.
-In Fortnite Save the World, He voices the robot Lok.
+He was also a prominent video game voice actor, appearing in numerous titles, from bit parts, to major roles such as Gandalf, Professor X and lead characters in many Star Wars games like Star Wars: The Force Unleashed as Imperial Captain Ozzik Sturn, Lobot and Kento Marek (the father of Sam Witwer's Galen Marek) thanks to Industrial Light & Magic's motion capture technology.
+In Call of Duty: World at War, Black Ops, Black Ops II, Black Ops III and Black Ops IV, he provided the voice of Takeo Masaki, a Japanese WWII soldier and WWI warrior in the Zombies game mode.
+In Fortnite: Save the World, Kane voiced the robot Lok.

 In the arena of non-animation voiceover work, Kane recorded commercials, film trailers and television promos.
-In addition, he has been the announcer for the AFI Life Achievement Award show twice, as well as the 78th, 80th, 83rd, 84th, and 90th Academy Awards.
-He also played Odin (the father of Thor and Loki) in the video game adaptation of Thor as well as the Disneyland attraction: Thor: Treasures of Asgard, taking over the role from Anthony Hopkins from the film.
+In addition, he had been the announcer for the AFI Life Achievement Award show twice, as well as the 78th, 80th, 83rd, 84th, and 90th Academy Awards, and also did the voiceover for the Disney's FastPlay bumper in 2004.
+He also played Odin (the father of Thor and Loki) in the video game adaptation of Thor as well as the Disneyland attraction: Thor: Treasures of Asgard, replacing Anthony Hopkins, who played the character in the film.

-On April 13, 2012, Kane took over for Joe Hursh as the voice of the Walt Disney World Monorail System.
-In 2013, he took over as the announcer of The Eric Andre Show, replacing Gary Anthony Williams.
+On April 13, 2012, Kane replaced Joe Hursh as the voice of the Walt Disney World Monorail System.
+His voice was used until August 2026.

+In 2013, he became the announcer of The Eric Andre Show, replacing Gary Anthony Williams.

-Kane made his debut in the Star Wars film saga as the voice of Admiral Ackbar in 2017's Star Wars: The Last Jedi, taking over the role from the late Erik Bauersfeld.
+Kane made his debut in the Star Wars film saga as the voice of Admiral Ackbar in 2017's Star Wars: The Last Jedi, succeeding Erik Bauersfeld.
 He had experience in voicing the character on several occasions for video games in the franchise prior to the film's release.
-He also voiced Plague Champion in Warhammer 40,000: Dawn of War II - Chaos Rising and Retribution.
+He also voiced Plague Champion in Warhammer 40,000: Dawn of War II – Chaos Rising and Retribution.

 During the COVID-19 pandemic, Kane was one of several voices for health and safety announcements at Walt Disney World.
 He also narrated the series premiere of Star Wars: The Bad Batch in May 2021.